 This mapping means that when you plan a lesson using the Thinking Framework, you already know which Bloom's level the cognitive work sits at, and you can write your AI prompts to match.
 The AI for Teachers article includes a live AI Prompt Builder widget that generates prompts aligned to each of these operations across ten subjects and five year groups.

 The significance of this alignment extends beyond lesson planning.
 Cognitive load theory tells us that learners can only process a limited amount of new information at once (Sweller, 1988).
-When your AI prompts are calibrated to the right Bloom's level for where your pupils are in their learning, you reduce the risk of generating material that either under-challenges or overwhelms them.
+When your AI prompts are calibrated to the right Bloom's level for where your learners are in their learning, you reduce the risk of generating material that either under-challenges or overwhelms them.

 Using AI Prompts With Rosenshine's Principles